-- The Strategic Partnerships Office provides strategic oversight, leadership, guidance and support to the management and procurement of Alternative Service Delivery (ASD) contracts, ensuring that effective due diligence and best practices are exercised throughout the deal lifecycle; including performance management, knowledge management, and capacity building. - Technology and Innovation coordinates and supports research and commercialization across the Province, and enables information sharing between the province, industry, federal and other jurisdictions.
-Also responsible for establishing and coordinating the strategic direction and provides oversight to the development, implementation and evaluation of policies and programs that support BC Tech sector.
-In addition, with Columbia Innovation Council organizes, the annual Tech Summit - Procurement Services provides strategic and operational procurement and contracting advice, guidance and support to all ministries and government executive to ensure legislation, policies, and corporate values of fairness and transparency are followed.
+- The Strategic Partnerships Office provides strategic oversight, leadership, guidance and support to the management and procurement of Alternative Service Delivery (ASD) contracts, ensuring that effective due diligence and best practices are exercised throughout the deal lifecycle; including performance management, knowledge management, and capacity building. - 2.
+Technology and Innovation coordinates and supports research and commercialization across the Province, and enables information sharing between the province, industry, federal and other jurisdictions.
+Also responsible for establishing and coordinating the strategic direction and provides oversight to the development, implementation and evaluation of the BC Tech Strategy, including considering and advocating for government policies and programs that help support the tech sector in areas such as labour market development, education and export development.
+Also organizes, with British Columbia Innovation Council, the annual Tech Summit. - Procurement Services provides strategic and operational procurement and contracting advice, guidance and support to all ministries and government executive to ensure legislation, policies, and corporate values of fairness and transparency are followed.
 Services are BC Bid, Enterprise-Wide Sourcing Solutions, Professional Advisory Services, and IT Procurement. - 4.
 Strategic Business and Procurement Transformation delivers projects designed to maximize value to citizens through government procurement including replacement of BC Bid with robust modern technology, management of the Procurement Community of Practice, and the implementation of tools and templates to support the procurement lifecycle. - 5.
 Supply Services consists of five full cost recovery business units that serve the provincial government as well as the broader public sector and citizens: Asset Investment Recovery, BC Mail Plus, Distribution Centre Victoria, Product Distribution Centre Vancouver and Queen's Printer.